Stop picking on me, says Konta after Wimbledon exit

 The outcome ended Britain’s hopes of a first women’s singles champion here since Virginia Wade in 1977.

-Considering Konta is a three-time Grand Slam semi-finalist with a career-high ranking of four and was a clear favorite for Tuesday’s match, it did not seem unreasonable for her to be asked whether she could have performed better.
+Considering Konta is a three-time Grand Slam semi-finalist with a career-high ranking of four and was a clear favourite to win Tuesday’s match, it did not seem unreasonable for her to be asked whether she could have performed better.

-Perhaps the pressure of being Britain’s big hope in the absence of Andy Murray from the singles had gotten to her, but Konta was in no mood for negativity.
+Perhaps the pressure of being Britain’s big hope in the absence of Andy Murray from the singles had got to her, but Konta was in no mood for negativity.

 “Is that in your professional tennis opinion?” she snapped during a post-match news conference.
 “Okay.
 I mean, I don’t think you need to pick on me in a harsh way.
 I think I’m very open with you guys.
 I say how I feel out there.
 If you don’t want to accept that answer or you don’t agree with it, that’s fine.